Happy new year, everyone!

 Both will stir into soups.
 Both with embolden your chicken wings.
 Both will make a gorgeous mayo dip.
 Both will go with eggs.

 And perhaps your heat tolerance as, while both have only a medium kick to them, Flying Goose’s version has a

-a touch below their sriracha mayo, while its rival from Sauce Shop is well into my
+heat, a touch below their sriracha mayo, while its rival from Sauce Shop is well into my

 and very nearly qualifies as “hot”.